gogins/csound-extended-node/README.md

 If csound.node fails to build:

-1. You may need to add the NPM bin directory to your PATH variable so that CMake can find node-gyp.
+1. You may need to add the NPM bin directory to your PATH variable.

 2. You may need to manually configure `csound.node/binding.gyp` to explicly include the directory containing `napi.h` more or less as follows: